Matho/refinerycms-photo-gallery/README.md

 ## Features

 * Multiple photo uploading with [Plupload](http://www.plupload.com/) 1.5.4
-* Currently supported HTML5 runtime, flash implementation is broken
+* Only HTML5 runtime is supported
 * Client side photo resizing to do faster uploading on slow connections
 * Server side resizing with Carrierwave
 * Attach album to page.
 One album can be attached to many pages.